Emily Keane

 Interior Designer

-A recent graduate (2023) of the Savannah College of Art and Design (SCAD), Emily approaches design through an art-driven lens, SCAD’s program having been decorated with more No. 1 rankings than any other university.
+A 2023 graduate of the Savannah College of Art and Design (SCAD), Emily approaches design through an art-driven lens, with a focus on how environments influence connection, behavior, and experience.

-Emily holds a WELL AP certification (2025), reinforcing a commitment to health-focused, sustainable, and people-centered design.
-In 2024, she was recognized as a Top 30 Under 30 Interior Designer by Interior Design magazine, an honor highlighting emerging voices shaping the future of the industry.
+Emily is WELL AP certified, reflecting a commitment to health-forward, sustainable, and people-centric design.
+She was also named a Top 30 Under 30 Interior Designer by Interior Design magazine, recognizing emerging talent shaping the future of the industry.

 Emily’s Design POV